 What is the UK Tier 1 Global Talent visa?

-The Global Talent visa aims to replace the Exceptional Talent visa and to encourage leading experts and researchers, particularly in the domains of science, engineering, medicine and the humanities.
+The Global Talent visa aims to encourage leading experts and researchers, particularly in the domains of science, engineering, medicine and the humanities.
 This visa is also eligible for those working in the arts, culture, fashion, or digital technology.